meutraa/mm/README.md

 this way, users of other clients will know your computer has recieved the message.
 * Online presence.
-* Message modification time set to message timestamp (allows system ordering by time).
+* Message modification time set to message timestamp minus five seconds.
+* List of new messages (file paths) written to stdout

 ###### Planned
 * Syncing all message history without gaps.